vicident/texture_nets/README.md

-Learn neural network using one image!
+Learn neural network from one image!

-## Pretrained generators
+## Pretrained models
 You can find two `iTorch` notebooks as well as 8 pretrained models in `supplementary` directory.
 You need a GPU (nn.SpatialBatchNormalization throws a error in CPU mode), `torch`, and `iTorch` installed to try them.

 ## Train texture generator